odys-z/hello/docsphinx/lectures/lect05/exercise.rst

 Start here::

-    How can A, B, C, D, E piece's shape, tiles been represented in program?
+    "How can A, B, C, D, E piece's shape, tiles been represented in program?"

 Tried Solution: :download:`C3 2019, Senior <../../../acsl-pydev/acsl/lect05/stretch_sr.py>`
 with issue on test case.